 Tents are a popular means of shelter for lovers of the outdoors and are regularly used for quick erection of shelter in disaster areas.

-Large tents, generally made from animal skins have been used as a regular dwelling by many civilisations down the ages, the most common being those of the AmerIndian people.
+Large tents, generally made from animal skins have been used as a regular dwelling by many civilisations down the ages, the most common being those of the American Indians.

-Today tent dwellings are used mainly by nomadic people, such as the Bedouin tribes of Arabia and Mongolian herdsmen whose shelter the Yurt ( pictured above) have been in existance for generations.
+Today tent dwellings are used mainly by nomadic people, such as the Bedouin tribes of Arabia and Mongolian herdsmen whose shelter the Yurt (pictured above) have been in existence for generations.

 Once man was able to cut and shape wood, timber became one of the earliest and most commonly used construction materials.